-- a. the identity of the Ineligible Person and the job duties performed by that individual; - b. the dates of the Ineligible Person's employment or contractual relationship; - c. a description of the Exclusion List screening that Provider completed before and/or during the Ineligible Person's employment or contract and any flaw or breakdown in the Ineligible Persons screening process that led to the hiring or contracting with the Ineligible Person; - d. a description of how the Ineligible Person was identified; and - e. a description of any corrective action implemented to prevent future employment or contracting with an Ineligible Person.
+- a. the identity of the Ineligible Person and the job duties performed by that individual; - b. the dates of the Ineligible Person's employment or contractual relationship or medical staff membership; - c. a description of the Exclusion List screening that OCOM completed before and/or during the Ineligible Person's employment or contract or medical staff membership and any flaw or breakdown in the Ineligible Persons screening process that led to the hiring or contracting with or credentialing the Ineligible Person;

+- d. a description of how the Ineligible Person was identified; and - e. a description of any corrective action implemented to prevent future employment or contracting with or credentialing an Ineligible Person.